intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Examples/POST/inverter POST example.md

 # inverter POST example
 ---

-### Request message structure
+### API Request message ('/devices/dataset/inverter')

-The following snippet shows the structure of an `inverter` request:
+The following snippet shows the structure of the `inverter` message payload, in the request body:

 ```json
 {